DareData/lp-foundations/06_testing/README.md

 - Creating test fixtures
 - Mocking methods and objects

-`cd` into the `assignments` folder, good luck and see you on the other side!
+Open the `assignments` project, good luck and see you on the other side!